 Let’s look at two examples to illustrate.

-Josh buys a new car that requires 0W-20 motor oil.
+Brad buys a new car that requires 0W-20 motor oil.
 He hangs around enough gearheads to have heard the old axiom that “higher viscosity oil equals better wear protection.”

-Today’s advanced engines, for example, are built with much tighter tolerances than their predecessors.
+Today’s advanced engines are built with much tighter tolerances than their predecessors.
 The clearances between the crankshaft journals and main bearings are tighter, for one.
-This is purposely done to allow modern engines to use lower-viscosity motor oil, like 0W-20 – and even 0W-16.
+This is purposely done to allow modern engines to use lower-viscosity motor oil, like 0W-20 and even 0W-16.

-Why?
-Because lower-viscosity oils reduce internal friction since they flow more easily than higher-viscosity oils, improving fuel economy.
+Lower-viscosity oils reduce internal friction since they flow more easily than higher-viscosity oils, improving fuel economy.
 With fuel-economy standards growing more strict, automakers are leaning toward low-viscosity lubricants to help them meet the requirements.

 The oil won’t form a consistent lubricating film, allowing metal-to-metal contact and wear.
 His engine was designed specifically to use a lower-viscosity oil, in this case 0W-20.
-Its lower viscosity allows it to flow faster and fill the tiny clearances between parts, leading to a durable, consistent lubricating film
+Its lower viscosity allows it to flow faster and fill the tiny clearances between parts, leading to a durable, consistent lubricating film.

 It’s helpful to think of the “W” as standing for “winter.”
 The lower the oil’s “W” viscosity, the more readily it will flow when cold.
 In this case, 5W-30 will flow more easily at startup than 10W-30.